strumwolf/delete-deployment-environment/README.md

 If you want to keep deployments but inactivate all deployments, add `onlyDeactivateDeployments: true`

-If you want to only delete the deployments ref and not all deployments of a given environment, add `ref: my-branch`
+If you want to only delete a deployment ref and not all deployments of a given environment, add `ref: my-branch`

 Note if you pass `onlyDeactivateDeployments: true` and `onlyRemoveDeployments: true`, `onlyRemoveDeployments` will override `onlyDeactivateDeployments` and all deployments will be removed.